 Davies took portraits of walls in Williamsburg in New York, then by converting each image into black and white and close-cropping the women’s faces she created new portraits of each woman.
 By zooming in on the faces and removing the colour she hoped to further reveal each woman.
 She constructed the concertina so that when approached from the left it is only possible to see the black and white portraits of women and when viewed from the right only the colour portraits of the walls are visible.

-Anne’s handmade photobooks have been exhibited in the following galleries and events:
+Anne’s handmade photobooks have been exhibited at the following book fairs:

 Photo Melbourne, 2021